dinngo/create3-factory/README.md

 A few notes:

-- The salt provided is hashed together with the deployer address (i.e. msg.sender) to form the final salt, such that each deployer has its own namespace of deployed addresses.
 - The deployed contract should be aware that `msg.sender` in the constructor will be the temporary proxy contract used by `CREATE3` rather than the deployer, so common patterns like `Ownable` should be modified to accomodate for this.

 ## Installation